 There were a ton more metrics that he analyzed, and a couple more things worth pointing out:

 - Re-Tweets, URL clicks, and favorites per tweet went down, but per impression went up.
 Which is expected since significantly less people see each Tweet.

 - Permalink clicks (clicks on the link in your bio) went up by 44%

 That’s all great and all, but how do I replicate it?

 Our Growth Hacking Strategy for Twitter and the 3 Rules of Auto-Mentions

-There are other tools that can replicate this process, but we use [Affiliate Link] SocialBro to manage our auto-mention campaign because SocialBro has an awesome function called the Rule Builder, which allows you to set up various types of useful automations.
+[UPDATE] When we first implemented this strategy, we used a tool called Audiense to manage our auto-mention campaign because Audiense had an awesome function called the Rule Builder, which allowed you to set up various types of useful automations.

 When I first started using the Rule Builder (around June 23rd), I wasn’t exactly sure what I wanted my outcome to be.
 I just wanted to get in there and see what kind of results I would get, so at first, I experimented.

 The first rule I created targeted business owners in San Diego and pointed them towards a lead magnet that they could download on our site.
 It sounded like a good idea at first, I figured that we might be able to capture an email and drive prospects into our sales funnel.
 But it didn’t really go over too well.
 The ask was too great, so I decided to tone it down.

 My next rule directed all self-proclaimed business owners who followed us to our blog.